Skip to main content

 load of the application code initializes the trust arrangement.

-situation, as the second-stage bootloader does not validate the
+boot path.
+The second-stage bootloader does not validate the

 application/operating system before starting it, but it may still

-provide measured boot mechanism.
+provide measured boot mechanism (see [measuredboot], section 2.3.)

 3.3.
-Trusted Application Manager anchor
+Trusted Application Manager Anchor

 Manager (TAM).
 Code which is signed by this anchor will be given